-The BMS is an internal component of the batteries and is crucial to ensuring safe operation.
-The BMS monitors cell voltages, currents, and temperatures to ensure they operate in a safe range and will shut the batteries down should any faults occur.
-The following are features of the BMS:
+The BMS is an internal component of the batteries and is crucial in ensuring the safe operation of lithium batteries.
+The BMS monitors cell voltages, currents, and temperatures to ensure they operate in a safe range and will shut the battery down should any faults occur.

+BMS Features: